doda2025-team8/operation/README.md

 ## Grafana Dashboards

 ### Automatic Installation

 Dashboards are automatically installed via ConfigMap when deploying with Helm.
+The ConfigMap is labeled with `grafana_dashboard: "1"` for automatic discovery by Grafana's sidecar.

 ### Manual Import (if needed)

+If dashboards don't appear automatically:

-1. Access Grafana UI
+1. Access Grafana UI (default: http://localhost:3000)
-2. Go to Dashboards → Import
+2. Go to **Dashboards** → **New** → **Import**
+3. Click **Upload JSON file**
-3. Upload JSON files from `team8-app/dashboards/`:
+4. Upload JSON files from `team8-app/dashboards/`:
    - `app-metrics.json` - SMS App monitoring metrics
    - `experiment-dashboard.json` - Canary release comparison (A4)
+5. Select the Prometheus datasource when prompted
+6. Click **Import**